Bubbling of K\"ahler-Einstein metrics: Discussion

 It is a natural question to study the algebro-geometric meaning of the minimal bubbles constructed in this paper.
 For our purposes we will call these \emph{analytic minimal bubbles}.
 They are endowed with both algebraic and metric information.

-Recall that given an affine variety $Y$, in \cite{SZ} we defined the notion of a negative valuation $\nu$ on $Y$. \begin{definition} A polarized Calabi-Yau affine variety is an affine variety $Y$ with log terminal singularities, which is endowed with a negative valuation $\nu$ whose associated graded ring $Gr_\nu(Y)$ is finitely generated and defines a Fano cone $\mathcal C_\nu$ (in the sense of \cite{CoSz}).
+Recall that given an affine variety $Y$, in \cite{SZ} we defined the notion of a negative valuation $\nu$ on $Y$. \begin{definition} A polarized affine Calabi-Yau variety is an affine variety $Y$ with log terminal singularities, which is endowed with a negative valuation $\nu$ whose associated graded ring $Gr_\nu(Y)$ is finitely generated and defines a Fano cone $\mathcal C_\nu$ (in the sense of \cite{CoSz}).
 The cone $\mathcal C_\nu$ is called the \emph{algebraic asymptotic cone} of $Y$. \end{definition}

-\begin{remark}Notice that a Fano cone itself is by definition a polarized Calabi-Yau affine variety.
-From the discussion in \cite{SZ} the notion of a polarized Calabi-Yau variety is naturally designed to study complete Calabi-Yau metrics with maximal volume growth. \end{remark}
+\begin{remark}Notice that a Fano cone itself is by definition a polarized affine Calabi-Yau variety.
+From the discussion in \cite{SZ} the notion of a polarized affine Calabi-Yau variety is naturally designed to study complete Calabi-Yau metrics with maximal volume growth. \end{remark}

 \begin{definition} A polarized affine Calabi-Yau variety $(Y, \nu)$ is K-semistable (K-polystable) if the associated Fano cone $\mathcal C_\nu$ is K-semistable (K-polystable). \end{definition} From the discussion in Section \ref{ss2-3} we know that an analytic minimal bubble $Z$ is always a K-semistable polarized affine Calabi-Yau variety.
 Moreover, one expects it to be K-polystable: this is discovered and proved in \cite{SZ} under the quadratic curvature decaying condition, and it is conjectured in \cite{SZ} to be always the case in general.
 Notice that the weak Calabi-Yau metric on $Z$ is not uniquely determined by the negative valuation; an explicit example is shown by Chiu \cite{Chiu} for complete Calabi-Yau metrics on $\C^3$ asymptotic to the flat cone $\C^2/\mathbb Z_3\times \mathbb C$.
-Nevertheless one can still formulate a generalized uniqueness, see Conjecture 6.8 in \cite{SZ}, which ensures only a finite dimensional freedom.
+Nevertheless one can still formulate a generalized uniqueness question, see Conjecture 6.8 in \cite{SZ}, which ensures only a finite dimensional freedom.